 § 15211.1.
 Appeals to Increase in Security Deposit Due to Impaired Financial Condition of Self-Insurer.

-(a) Where the Manager has required an increase in security deposit due to the impaired financial status of an individual private self-insurer and the self-insurer wishes to appeal the Manager decision, upon receipt of the written appeal, the Manager shall order a detailed, third-party financial evaluation of the self-insurer in order to determine the employer's financial strength.
-Such a third party financial evaluation shall include, but not be limited to, a Dun & Bradstreet Risk Assessment Report.
+(a) Where the Chief has required an increase in security deposit due to the impaired financial status of an individual private self-insurer and the self-insurer wishes to appeal the Chief's decision, upon receipt of the written appeal, the Chief shall order a detailed, third-party financial evaluation of the self-insurer in order to determine the employer's financial strength.
 The cost of the third party financial evaluation report shall be paid by the self-insurer.

-(b) Upon receipt of the evaluation report, the appeal will be considered by the Manager, and if not resolved between the Manager and the self-insurer, addressed pursuant to Article 11 of these regulations and Labor Code Section 3701.5(g).
+(b) Upon receipt of the evaluation report, the appeal will be considered by the Chief, and if not resolved between the Chief and the self-insurer, addressed pursuant to Article 11 of these regulations and Labor Code Section 3701.5(g).

 Note: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
 Reference: Sections 3701 and 3701.5(g), Labor Code.